 Lobster.
 Lobster.
 Lobster.
 And I might add location.

 In Puerto Nuevo, a small fishing village south of Rosarito, you will find lobster is a staple on every menu.
 If you ask around everyone has their personal favorite restaurant for this delicacy.
-However, La Casa Del Pescador seems to be a local favorite not only for their fresh seafood but also their hospitality.
+However, La Casa Del Pescador seems to be a local favorite not only for their fresh seafood but also for their hospitality.
 And the location right on the water isn’t bad either.

 We arrive shortly before sunset and sat on the rooftop seating area so we could enjoy the view.
 We were there in the off-season so we had no trouble getting a primo table but I would bet they are hard to come by during peak season.

 I’m just going to say, “best ever.”
 This small taco stand on the corner of Mar Del Norte and Calles de la Palma prepares its meat outdoors over an open flame.
 These amazing tacos are served in a warm flour tortilla.
 And what a friendly bunch of people.
 The owner, Yaqui is quite the character.
 You can tell he loves what he does and the people too.

 While predominantly a steak house, this nearly 50-year-old restaurant offers an extensive menu and serves breakfast, lunch, and dinner.
 El Nido’s menu includes both American and Mexican favorites.
 But in addition to those choices, they also offer some unusual choices such as quail, quail eggs, and venison.
 These unusual options are raised locally on the owner’s farm.
 I suggest you don’t shy away from the quail eggs.